cedar-policy/rfcs/text/0080-datetime-extension.md

 The `duration(string)` function constructs a duration value from a duration string.
 Strict validation requires the argument to be a literal, although evaluation/authorization support any appropriately-typed expressions.
 The `string` is a concatenated sequence of quantity-unit pairs.
 For example, `"1d2h3m4s5ms"` is a valid duration string.

-The quantity part is a positive integer.
+The quantity part is a natural number.
 The unit is one of the following:

 - `d`: days
 - `h`: hours